MelbourneDeveloper/Trezor.Net/README.md

 ## Getting Started

--Clone the repo and open the solution
+- Clone the repo and open the solution
--There is a sample/unit test app there called Trezor.Net.Sample -This sample is a .NET Core console app and shows you how to get addresses
+- There is a sample/unit test app there called Trezor.Net.Sample
+- This sample is a .NET Core console app and shows you how to get addresses

 ## NuGet